 Bathing can be a hassle if your horse has learned how to object.

 Can he be hosed off in the grass on a loose lead?
-Is it the cross ties, the rack, or the hose that seems to send him off?
+Is it the cross ties, the area, or the hose that seems to send him off?

 If your horse will not stand still or tolerate cross-tying, he must go back to some basic training exercises before you add water to the mix. see: Patience and Tying Exercises

-He cannot learn to bathe if he can’t stand still in the wash rack.
-If he is able to tie quietly, start introducing him to the wash rack.
-Mine happens to have both ends open.
+He cannot learn to bathe if he can’t stand still in the wash area.
+If he is able to tie quietly, start introducing him to the washing station.
+Ours happens to have both ends open.
 It is simply two strong poles with a nice washing surface between them.
 Wherever you choose to wash, he should become familiar with the area and the surface first.
 Walk into the rack and stop.
 Let him feel his surroundings.
 Ask him to walk through it a few times.
 First walk through going forward and then enter from the other end.
 Walk in and back out like loading in a trailer.
 Walk in and stand.
 After a few minutes of this, he should stand quietly while you stand in front of him.

 Water can be added after he ties well.
 Treat water as a De-Sensitizing Lesson.
 Start this exercise with the horse on a lead in a nice fairly open area such as a small grass enclosure.
 If you have a water hose that is coiled, you will have less trouble keeping the hose out of your way if you end up twisting and turning.